internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 The VPU does the following:

 1. Put the contents of the selected VRAM to screen
-2. Put the contents of the selected VRAM to screen for the second time
+2. Put the contents of the selected VRAM to screen for the second time (2 frames on the TV for every frame rendered)
 3. Change the selected VRAM
 4. Repeat the steps above